About

 Email: jmckeon@uuroanoke.org

-Jessie (she/they) began their adventure as the Director of Lifespan Faith Development at UUCR in 2020.
-Jessie believes strongly in creative, brave, experiential religious education, drawing on seven years as a UU volunteer educator, 15 years of experience as an ACA accredited camp director, and a lifetime of wandering in the woods.
-Originally from Texas, Jessie holds a BA in Visual and Performing Arts and an MEd in Instructional Design and Technology, with a passion for visual literacy and accessible learning.
-Outside of UUCR, they can be found in our community and online as Raggedy Auntie in Raggedy Auntie Reads.
-Jessie loves living in Virginia’s Blue Ridge with their sweet cat, Endymion, and an ever-growing collection of rocks and string.
+Jessie (they/them) began their adventure as the Director of Lifespan Faith Development at UUCR in 2020.
+Jessie believes strongly in creative, brave, experiential religious education.
+Originally from Texas, Jessie holds a BA in Visual and Performing Arts, MEd in Instructional Design and Technology, and a DDiv with a focus in religious education and social justice.
+They believe that lifelong learning and spiritual growth can be just as fun as it is deep!
+Jessie loves living in Virginia’s Blue Ridge Mountains with their cat, Endymion.

 Bonnie Evans, LFD Coordinator